 It is the policy of Falcon Institute of Health and Science that sexual harassment of students or applicants for admission in any form is unacceptable conduct, which will not be tolerated.
 Sexual harassment includes unwelcome sexual flirtations, advances or propositions, requests for sexual favors, verbal abuse of a sexual nature, subtle pressure or request for sexual activities, unnecessary touching of an individual, graphic verbal commentaries about an individual's body, sexually degrading words used to describe an individual, a display in the school of sexually suggestive objects or pictures, sexually explicit or offensive jokes, physical assault and other verbal, visual or physical conduct of a sexual nature.
 No student, applicant, faculty member or other employee of Falcon Institute of Health and Science shall threaten or insinuate, either explicitly or implicitly, that a student's or applicant's refusal to submit to sexual advances will adversely affect that person's application, enrollment, grades, studies or educational experience at Falcon Institute of Health and Science.
-Similarly, no faculty member or other employee of Falcon Institute of Falcon Institute of Health and Science at Falcon Institute of rewarding for or engaging in sexual conduct.
+Similarly, no faculty member or other employee of Falcon Institute of Health and Science shall promise, imply, or grant any preferential treatment in connection with any student or applicant with the intent of rewarding for or engaging in sexual conduct.